muhammad-danyal09/Repetition-Code-QEC/README.md

 In this project:
 - **Code distance (d):** controls how many qubits are used.
 A distance-9 code uses 9 data qubits and 8 ancilla qubits (17 qubits total).
 - **Rounds:** the circuit checks for errors multiple times in a row (25 rounds in this project) instead of only once, because real quantum computers need continuous error checking.
-- **Noise model:** this project uses a **phenomenological noise model** — random errors are added before each round (called depolarization) and before each measurement (a small chance of flipping a result).
-This model is a simplified, idealized stand-in for real hardware noise: it captures the two main error sources (data errors and measurement errors) without simulating every individual gate, which makes it fast to run and a good starting point before moving to more detailed circuit-level noise models.
+- **Noise model:** This project uses a **phenomenological noise model** in which random errors are added before each round (called depolarization) and before each measurement (a small chance of flipping a result).
+This model is a simplified, idealized stand-in for real hardware noise because it captures the two main error sources (data errors and measurement errors) without simulating every individual gate, which makes it fast to run and a good starting point before moving to more detailed circuit-level noise models.

 The **larger the distance**, the more errors the code can survive, as long as the physical noise stays below the code's threshold.